andrewlalis/ArchitecturalKnowledgeResearch/data/design_decisions.md

 Decisions that establish an enduring trait or quality of the system.
 Property decisions can be design rules or guidelines (when expressed positively) or design constraints (when expressed negatively).

+- Specifically, these include an discussion which establishes some known property of the system.

 Examples:

 > As the first aspect of the discussion, we should probably state the overall goals and scoping for this effort: